woflydev/odyssey_cnn/README.md

 ## Usage/Examples

-Usage of our custom motor controller based on the Raspberry Pi's GPIO is as follows:
+Usage of our custom motor controller is as follows:
 ```python
 from driver.driver import move, off